Residential Program

 Apparel and Merchandise Print Shop

-Students will learn how to properly and safely use and maintain printers, heat presses, and other types of machines used to create products.
+Students will learn how to properly and safely use and maintain printers, heat presses, and other machines used to create products.
 They will use software programs on computers and tablets to learn how to design apparel and merchandise.
 Agency youth who participate will learn and develop workplace skills, including business fundamentals, how to deliver excellent sales and customer service, and marketing basics.

 It is the responsibility of the automotive crew to maintain the Agency’s motor fleet.
-Students gain hands-on experience utilizing the Agency’s 80 fleet vans, cars and trucks.
+Students gain hands-on experience utilizing the Agency’s 80 fleet vans, cars, and trucks.
 This program focuses on all standard vehicle preventative maintenance and repairs including, but not limited to; brakes, tires, wipers, detailing, electrical, suspension, OBD2 Emissions diagnostics, air conditioning, fluid services, and tune-ups.

 Automotive Detailing

 This course will offer a valuable experience for students interested in cars, detailing, or pursuing a career in the Automotive industry.
-Students will learn by hands-on experience, learning about detailing tools and products, understanding the detail process, and developing attention to detail.
+Students will learn by hands-on experience, learning about detailing tools and products, understanding the auto-detailing process, and developing attention to detail.
 This course will provide students with a rewarding experience who have a passion for vehicles and detailing.

 Carpentry

-This vocational position will include instruction on building materials, safe operation of power tools and hand tools used in construction.
-Students will learn safe work practices, while working with an instructor to gain hands on experience in the field.
-Students will be helping make interior and exterior repairs and new installations of windows, siding, doors and much more.
+This vocational position will include instruction on building materials, safe operation of power tools, and hand tools used in construction.
+Students will learn safe work practices while working with an instructor to gain hands-on experience in the field.
+Students will be helping make interior and exterior repairs and new installations of windows, siding, doors, and much more.

-Computer Support & Glowforge
+Computer Support

 Custodial (Recreation Building)

 The recreational custodians clean and maintain the recreation building and equipment.
-Training consists of modern techniques used in cleaning and maintaining large buildings with use of equipment and cleaning products for promoting a clean and healthy environment that exists at the field house.
+Training consists of modern techniques used in cleaning and maintaining large buildings with the use of equipment and cleaning products for promoting a clean and healthy environment that exists at the field house.

 Custodial (School Building)

 The custodians clean and maintain the school building and equipment.
 They promote the clean and healthy condition that exists at the school.
-Training consists of modern techniques used in cleaning and maintaining large buildings with use of equipment and cleaning products.
+Training consists of modern techniques used in cleaning and maintaining large buildings with the use of equipment and cleaning products.

 Electrical

 This position consists of helping ensure the electrical maintenance of all the buildings on campus.
-Cleaning and inspecting all of the buildings smoke heads and heat heads, changing light bulbs, checking the batteries in the fire detection systems, as well as in the emergency lights, are just a few of the responsibilities for this job.
-The workers in this program also check fire panel boxes, fire extinguishers and exit lights to make sure everything is working properly.
+Cleaning and inspecting all of the building’s smoke heads and heat heads, changing light bulbs, and checking the batteries in the fire detection systems, as well as in the emergency lights, are just a few of the responsibilities for this job.
+The workers in this program also check fire panel boxes, fire extinguishers, and exit lights to make sure everything is working properly.
 Students will learn basic electrical skills and the safety involved.

 Equine Management